Photographer: cyfer13

 Leopard Seal Facts

-- The species is also known for its unpredictable mood swings.
-It’s able to switch from playfully curious behavior to dangerous aggression without warning.
-Though not generally threatening to humans, individuals have been known to attack divers.
+- The species remains well known for its unpredictable mood swings.
+It’s also able to switch from playfully curious behavior to dangerous aggression without warning.
+Though not generally threatening to humans, individuals do sometimes attack divers.

 Related Articles